nicovbiljon2/Software-Engineering-Bootcamp/README.md

-# Started my Software-Engineering Bootcamp course at HyperionDev.
+# Learning the fundamentals of Python programming
-# Currently busy with Level 1 - Intro to Programming
+#